Felspar/exceptions/README.md

 ## `felspar::overflow_error`

 Mirrors the standard library type but includes source location together with value information.
+It can also be used as a drop in replacement for `std::overflow_error` and can be caught as such, where it will only add the source location information to the `what()` string.

 ```cpp
 throw felspar::overflow_error{"Too large", 3};